-The manager responsible for personnel will ensure that all the required administrative arrangements are made.
+The HR Manager will ensure that all the required administrative arrangements are made.

-If the union(s) have any points to raise about the selection of employees or the actions taken by the company, these should be discussed in the first place with the manager responsible for personnel.
+If the union(s) has/have any points to raise about the selection of employees or the actions taken by the company, these should be discussed in the first place with the HR Manager.
 If the results of these discussions are unsatisfactory, a meeting will be arranged with an appropriate director.